dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 #Your First Theme - Part 3

-In part 2 of this series we ended having made a header.php, footer.php, and template-part/post-loop.php to show our most recent posts on index.php using The Loop.
+In part 2 of this series we ended having made a `header.php`, `footer.php`, and `template-part/post-loop.php` to show our most recent posts on `index.php` using The Loop.
 In this article we'll work on displaying some additional useful WordPress data within The Loop, adding a sidebar, and create additional markup and styles for structure.

 In the interest of diving right into displaying your content, we also skipped some very important elements that WordPress is looking for.
 We want to add `wp_head()` and `wp_footer()`, which are known as action hooks.
 We'll talk about the concept of hooks later, but for now what you need to know is that these specific hooks enable themes, plugins, and WordPress Core to output content into the header and footer, respectively.
 Luckily, it's very simple to include them now: